Kitura/Kitura-WebSocket-NIO/README.md

 This function is passed the path which the `WebSocketService` being unregistered was registered on.

 ## Autobahn TestSuite
-Kitura-WebSocket complies to the [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite) for web sockets.
-To create an echo server and run this test suite against it, follow the instructions [here](https://github.com/IBM-Swift/Kitura-WebSocket/blob/master/AutobahnTests.md).
+Kitura-WebSocket-NIO fully complies to the [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite) for web sockets.
+To create an echo server and run this test suite against it, follow the instructions [here](https://github.com/IBM-Swift/Kitura-WebSocket-NIO/blob/master/AutobahnTests.md).

 ## Example - Simple
 This example is a simplistic chat service to demonstrate how to use the Kitura-WebSocket APIs.